macloo/just_enough_code/README.md

 ```
 Students like using the [Adobe Color site](https://color.adobe.com/) for experimenting with color palettes.

 Along with colors, you can introduce link styles (pseudo classes).
-This is a simple way to start that reinforces working with hexadecimal colors and the background and color properties.
+This is a simple way to start that reinforces working with hexadecimal colors and the background and color properties:
 ```
 a {
     color: #95AB63;